vectorgrp/sil-kit/docs/usage/quickstart.rst

      :doc:`Life Cycle Service<../api/lifecycleService>`, which
      provides state handling and access to the time synchronization service.
  * - :doc:`Configuration<../configuration/configuration>`
-   - The optional participant configuration file allows to easily configure a participant and its interconnection within the simulation.
-It can be used to change a participants behavior without needing to recompile its sources.
+   - The optional participant configuration file allows easy configuration of a participant and its interconnection within the simulation.
+It can be used to change a participant's behavior without recompiling its sources.
  * - Registry
    - The registry is a central service that enables participant discovery in a distributed simulation.
  * - Registry URI
-   - The registry URI specifies where the registry can be reached.
+   - The registry's URI specifies where the registry can be reached.
-     It defaults to 'silkit://localhost:8500', that is, the registry is reachable via TCP on the localhost on port 8500.
+     It defaults to ``silkit://localhost:8500``, that is, the registry is reachable via TCP on the 'localhost' on port 8500.
  * - :doc:`Middleware<../configuration/middleware-configuration>`
    - The concrete distributed communication implementation.
 That is, the software layer implementing the distributed message passing mechanism.